ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

       - Might require a decoder (unless you want to show numbers on a screen)
         - To create it, take $n$ AND gates and assign a different combination of 1 output gate from each cell to each of them (if you only need to use it combined with other circuits, you can combine all of their decoders into a single one to use less gates)
         - Has a complexity of $n$ gates
-      - Requires a startup pulse to one of the toggled OR gates on each cell work (achieved with a 1 frame pulse generator)
+      - Requires a startup pulse to one of the toggled OR gates on each cell to work (achieved with a 1 frame pulse generator)
       - Complexity
         - 1-way: $2 \ceil[\Big]{\frac{n}{10^{\ceil{\log_{10} n} - 1}}} + 20 \ceil{\log_{10} n} - 19$
         - 1-way+cycle: $2 \ceil[\Big]{\frac{n}{10^{\ceil{\log_{10} n} - 1}}} + 20 \ceil{\log_{10} n} - 19$